-One of my favorite movies of all time is Lars and the Real Girl starring the irresistible Ryan Gosling and a life sized, anatomically equipped doll which Gosling’ s character, Lars, introduces to everyone as his girlfriend.
-It seems like a bizarre storyline, and it is, but what’s so moving about it is the way in which Lars slowly begins to let people in and discovers how to love, though the object of his affection cannot obviously reciprocate feelings the way a human being can.
+One of my favorite movies of all time is Lars and the Real Girl starring Ryan Gosling and a life sized, anatomically equipped doll which Gosling’ s character, Lars introduces to everyone as his girlfriend.
+It seems like a bizarre story line, and it is, but what’s so moving about it is the way in which Lars slowly begins to let people in while discovering how to love, even though the object of his affection is incapable of reciprocating feelings the way a human being can.
 In an interview, Gosling says of the film that “Love doesn’t need to be a transaction.
 It’s something you can just…give”.
 I think this is so poignant.
-And it really gets to the heart of what the film is all about I believe.
+And it really does speak to what the film is all about.

-It’s difficult, I assure you, growing up in a house that never felt like a home, with a family that didn’t feel like family, having loving feelings, feeling compassion for someone (a parent) who never shared their loving feelings or expressed compassion for you all while living right alongside of them.
-It’s like living with a stranger, or even a plastic dummy.
-And to me it’s so damn obvious that as an adult I put up walls and push people away to be in that familiar place where I long to feel the love of someone I hold so dear.
+For me it was difficult growing up in a house that never felt like home, with a family that didn’t feel like they should be my family, having loving feelings and feeling compassion for someone (a parent) who never shared loving feelings or expressed compassion for me all while living alongside them.
+It’s like residing with a stranger, or even a plastic dummy.
+And now as an adult it’s becoming so damn obvious that I put up walls and push people away to be in that familiar place where I long to feel the love of someone I hold dear.
+Not to mention, being attracted to people who are somehow unavailable and withholding seems to be my forte.
 Unfortunately, unrequited love has become the most romantic idea of love I have.

-In my entire life I never saw an exchange of love between my mom and dad, the lead examples of love in my life.
+In my entire life I never saw an honest exchange of love between my mom and dad, the lead examples in my life.
 My dad withheld his love from my mother just as much as he withheld it from me and my brother.
-When I got married the one piece of advice my mom gave me was, “never stop saying ‘I love you'”, something that ended for her just as soon as my parents wed.
-So I think what I learned from that (unconsciously) is that love is a one-sided affair.
+When I got married the one piece of advice my mom gave me was, “Never stop saying, ‘I love you'”, something that ended for her just as soon as my parents wed.
+I think what I learned from that (unconsciously) is that love is a one-sided affair.
 True love is something to be desired, never to be realized.
-I thought love was something you were supposed to keep hidden, like a big secret; something felt for someone who remains closed off, inaccessible.
+I thought it was something you were supposed to keep hidden, like a big secret; something felt for someone who remains closed off, inaccessible.

-And while I carry on with this recognition that what I grew up with is not at all what I want, I can’t help myself get what I want.
-I sabotage every chance of love and happiness, not that I’ve had many.
-When you grow up with an idea about what love is supposed to be but find that that is not at all what love is for you, you tend to idealize this fictional “love” that you sense is somewhere “out there” and you hope to one day stumble upon.
-So in my real life it is as though I am compelled to create the greatest love story in the history of all love stories.
+And while I carry on with this recognition that what I grew up with is not at all what I want, I can’t help myself get what I want because I sabotage every chance of love and happiness.
+When you grow up with prenotions of what love is supposed to be, but look around and find that that is not at all what love looks like for you, one thing that can happen is that you idealize a fictional love that you sense is somewhere “out there” and hope to one day stumble upon.
+I’m driven to destroy by my desire to create the greatest love story in the history of all love stories.
 It’s full of heartache and tragedy, passion and mercy.
-I’ve created in my mind a world in which love is enough to transcend space, time, and humanity.
+I’ve forged in my mind a world in which love is enough to transcend space, time, and humanity.

 But I understand now that that’s just a fantasy, a delusion… a fairytale.
 And I’m no Cinderella, I’m just a fool.
 There is no prince sending out a search party for me.
 He’s off galavanting with some other fair maiden.
 One night of forever with me was enough for him.